Shop by Category

 Paint Glow-in-the-Dark ABS on a mirror or glass and send a friendly message to your house-mates.

-Lower your life expectancy by bonding a glowing thermoplastic to your nail.
-(Please don't though)
+Lower your life expectancy by bonding a glowing thermoplastic to your nail (Please don't though, it's probably a bad idea).
+Please excuse the unpracticed application.

 If you make some of this stuff and find it helpful or come up with other cool uses.
 Tell us about it.
 Or better yet, take a picture and send it to us at pics AT protoparadigm DOT com.